Cal-Poly-Pomona-Solar-Boat/CPPSolarBoat2025/Node-Red-TestCode/danielCode/README.md

 | Hall sensor #2 | PA1 · EXTI1 | Right motor RPM | ISR-driven (1000 Hz TX) |
 | ADC1 · CH7 | PC1 | Throttle (0–3.3 V) | 50 Hz |

-### CAN FD frame map
+### CAN FD frame map (`STM32/can_frames.c`)

-All frames use `uint16_t` big-endian packing.
-Angles scaled ×10, voltages ×1000, RPM ×10.
-Vibration frames are 1-byte booleans.
-Frame format is `FDCAN_FRAME_FD_NO_BRS`, standard IDs.
+All frames are built and transmitted in `can_frames.c`.
+Each function receives a sensor value, packs it big-endian into a byte array, and calls `HAL_FDCAN_AddMessageToTxFifoQ`.
+TX failures print a UART message but do not call `Error_Handler` — the main loop always continues regardless of CAN bus status.

 ```mermaid
 graph LR